 Whether you’re using firewood to heat your house or for a backyard fire pit, it’s always good to know how to store it.
 Luckily, it’s one of Mike Morgan’s favorite things to talk about!
 In this Backyard Life video, the host of YouTube’s Outdoors With The Morgans shares the best ways to store firewood.

-How not to Store Firewood
+How Not To Store Firewood

-Pointing to a huge pile of firewood on his property, Morgan starts by saying this is not the best way to store firewood.
+Pointing to a huge pile of wood on his property, Morgan starts the video off by saying this definitely isn’t the best way to store firewood.
 The reason?
 The wood in the center of the pile doesn’t dry well.
-It’s not getting good airflow or sunlight and so won’t season buried down in the bottom of the pile.
-So why does Morgan have this big pile of firewood?
-This is his overflow and the wood that he sells.
+It’s not getting good airflow or sunlight and won’t season while buried at the bottom.
+So why does Morgan have this big pile?
+It’s his overflow stack that he sells later.

 The Best Outdoor Firewood Storage Ideas

-Aside from the firewood pile, Morgan outlines three better ways to store firewood.
+Aside from the firewood pile, Morgan outlines three better ways to store firewood:

 - Use an IBC metal tote.
 These totes are designed to hold a large water tank—but they also make for great firewood storage.
 The only catch is that once you’ve stacked your firewood inside the tote, you’ll need access to a tractor or skid loader to move it around.
 (Fully loaded, it can weigh up to 1,600 pounds!)
 The wood first gets cut, split, and stacked.
 Then, the open grid design of the totes allows for easy airflow.
 Morgan says you can usually source these totes locally.
 And, because the totes are originally designed to hold water, they may come with a plastic tank inside, which you can cut in half to use as a roof over the firewood.
 For easier access to firewood, Morgan takes a grinder and cuts a section out on one side of the tote, making getting wood in and out a breeze.